-SPIRITUAL COMMITMENT
+E. SPIRITUAL COMMITMENT

-\sim It is imperative that the students realize the commitment of the entire family to a total Christian education.
-This education begins and must be maintained in the home.
-A student will not grow and thrive in Christ-like behavior that is stressed at school if it is not fostered in a Christian home community.
+It is imperative that the students realize the commitment of the entire family to a total Catholic education.
+This education begins, and must be maintained, in the home.
+A student will be better able to grow and thrive in Christ-like behavior that is stressed at school if it is fostered in a home community that is supported by active participation of the family in the Catholic faith or the faith of their choice.

-\sim Weekly attendance at Mass (or worship service of family's faith) and frequent reception of the sacraments is imperative to foster this Christian atmosphere in the home.
+We ask that parents attend Mass weekly (or worship service of family's faith), with frequent reception of the sacraments to foster spiritual and religious atmosphere in the home.

-\sim Build religious celebrations and prayer into the family lifestyle by attendance and participation in parish celebrations, sacramental programs and activities.
+We ask that families build religious celebrations and prayer into the family life by attendance and participation in parish celebrations, sacramental programs and activities.